seanwbrooks/twikr_using_webpacker/README.md

 **TWIKR**
 ![Code Climate](https://codeclimate.com/github/seanwbrooks/twikr_using_webpacker.png)

-TWIKR is an application for market data.
+TWIKR is a financial communication platform for user to share their ideas and follow stocks.
 The application uses a React on Rails framework.

 **TECHNOLOGIES:**
 React is a great front-end technology that makes websites dynamic and increases user experiences by cutting down page reloads with a virtual DOM.